Nikita Dragun Masters The Underboob Look In Metallic Bandeau Top With Matching Thigh-High Slit Skirt

 "You are so beautiful Nikita," another person shared.

-“I fell in love, how beautiful is this goddess,” remarked a third fan.
+"I fell in love, how beautiful is this goddess," a third fan remarked.

 "Omgggg she is soooo prettyyyy," a fourth admirer commented.

 Making an impression on her loyal social media audience is nothing new for Dragun.
-As previously reported by The Inquisitr, she looked smoking-hot in a long-sleeved tight-fitted white bodysuit.
-The attire was cut out around her breasts and showed off her bikini top of the same color underneath.
+As reported by The Inquisitr, she looked smoking-hot in a long-sleeved tight-fitted white bodysuit.
+The attire was cut out around her breasts and showed off a bikini top of the same color underneath.
 Dragun tucked the garment into her white knee-high boots and accessorized with hoop earrings.
-She sported her long straight blond hair down with a middle part and opted for a pair of stylish shades for a couple of the snaps.
+She sported her long straight blond hair down with a middle part and rocked a pair of stylish shades for a couple of the snaps.